MohamedBassem/Smock/README.md

 [![GoDoc](https://godoc.org/github.com/MohamedBassem/RequestBin?status.svg)](https://godoc.org/github.com/MohamedBassem/RequestBin)

-Package requestBin is a package for testing the outgoing http requests initiated from a function.
+RequestBin is a package for testing the outgoing http requests initiated from a function.
 The package creates a mock server and passes the URL to the function to be tested and then collects all the requests that the server received.

 ### Example